 Managing your timetable for each subject delivery mode

-With dual-delivery subjects, you may have an option to either attend your classes on campus (in-person) or online.
+With Dual-Delivery subjects, you may have an option to either attend your classes on campus (in person) or online.
 If you are able to attend campus you should select on-campus classes.
-Offshore students will be prioritised for online classes.
+Students overseas will be prioritised for online classes.

-If you have enrolled in a dual-delivery subject, during the student timetabling process you may be able to preference some of your class activities (like a tutorial or a workshop) on campus in-person, and some of your class activities for the same subject (like a lecture or a seminar) online.
+If you have enrolled in a Dual-Delivery subject, during the student timetabling process you may be able to submit preferences to attend some of your class activities (like a tutorial or a workshop) on campus in-person, and some of your class activities for the same subject (like a lecture or a seminar) online.
 Your timetable preferences will then be considered and you will be allocated into classes in which there are places available.

-At the start of semester, you may be able to change your timetable preferences or allocation from on campus (in-person) classes to online classes by using the review and adjust function in the MyTimetable system before the end of week 3.
+At the start of semester, you may be able to change your allocated timetable from on campus (in-person) classes to online classes during the review and adjust period in MyTimetable that is before the end of week 3.
 After week 3, you can request a change to your class delivery by submitting a Timetabling Assistance Form.

 To allow us to keep our campuses COVIDsafe and to assist with contact tracing, once timetable allocations close you cannot switch back and forth between on campus in-person delivery and online delivery of classes throughout the teaching period, even if your subject offers both.